Book cover. Title. Burb.

 Now let’s examine the first novel in my Wolf Lake series.
 First, the cover.

 Caroline Teagle Johnson designed the cover for Her Last Breath.
 I love it.
 The moment I showed the cover to a thriller writer’s group I belong to, writers heaped praise and asked me who created the design.
-It fits the psychological thriller (or serial killer thriller) genre and is instantly recognizable to potential readers.
+It fits the dark thriller (or serial killer thriller) genre and is instantly recognizable to potential readers.
 Put a check in box one.